magento/devdocs/guides/v2.0/cloud/howtos/custom-theme.md

 layout: default
 group: cloud
 subgroup: 10_howto
-title: Install a custom theme
+title: Install a theme
-menu_title: Install a custom theme
+menu_title: Install a theme
 menu_order: 19
 menu_node:
 version: 2.0
 github_link: cloud/howtos/custom-theme.md
 ---

-## Install a custom theme {#cloud-howto-theme}
+## Install a theme {#cloud-howto-theme}
-This section discusses how to install a custom theme, either by extracting code or using Composer.
-For example, you can install a theme you purchased from Magento Marketplace or another source.
+This topic discusses how to install a theme either by extracting its code to the Magento file system.

 ### Get started
 To get started: